 Which Should You Choose?

-Both organic and paid results on a Google search present advantages and disadvantages (although, if I had to pick one, I would pick organic SEO because of the long-term savings).
-I recommend developing a strategy to show up in both sections for optimal results.
+Both organic and paid results on search engines present advantages and disadvantages.
+If you’re interested in what both have to offer, develop a strategy to show up in both areas for optimal results.

-You could start on the SEO work to show up organically, and for approximately six months while you wait to rank, you could pay for ads.
+You could start on the SEO side of things to show up organically, and for approximately six months while you wait to rank, you could pay for ads.
 This principle works especially well with broad, competitive keywords because they take longer to rank organically and cost less with PPC.

-Let’s say the main service you want to rank for is extremely expensive per click, you could instead spend your money on gaining a presence in the organic results.
+Let’s say the main service you want to rank for is extremely expensive per click.
+Instead you could spend your money on gaining a presence in organic results.

 When you use PPC and SEO together, you can maximize your search presence and keep your marketing strategy as cost-effective as possible.
 Both take time and money.
 Monitor your progress, cost, and success with these forms of marketing, and adjust your strategy as needed.